contao/docs/docs/dev/framework/routing/_index.md

 ---

-This section covers "routing" in Contao, e.g. how to implement your on routes in the Managed Edition, Contao-specific route attributes and Page controllers.
+This section covers "routing" in Contao, e.g. how to implement your own routes in the Managed Edition, Contao-specific route attributes and Page controllers.